OKR Planning: 12 Tips for Small Businesses

 THE OKR methodology

 The OKR methodology was originally developed by Andy Grove at Intel, who then taught the concept to John Doerr, an early Google investor.
-The rest, as they say, is history.
-The general idea of OKRs is to create a flexible template for goal setting that could be molded to fit any company’s needs while still providing an effective framework to get those goals completed.
+The rest is history.

 The Difference Between OKRs and KPIs

-People often get Objective-Setting confused with Key Performance Indicators (KPIs).
-Initially, we set our OKRs with a KPI-based mentality, meaning we would set an objective like "we want to see X results in a given quarter."
-Then, despite doing a solid job executing on a project throughout the quarter, if we didn’t reach that specific number we weren’t sure whether to mark the project complete.
+Initially, we set our OKRs with a KPI-based mentality.
+For example, we would set an objective like "we want to see X results in a given quarter."
+If we didn’t reach that specific number we weren’t sure whether to mark the project complete.
 This is not an effective way to think about OKRs.

 What We Learned.
 OKRs should focus on the projects and initiatives that the team has agreed are most important rather than focusing on a single specific number or result.
-By taking the pass or fail aspect out of the goal-setting process with regard to hitting a specific result, the team is able to focus on the bigger picture.
-We aren’t saying don’t think about KPIs, but we recommend tracking them separately from OKRs.
+By taking the pass-or-fail aspect out of the goal-setting process, the team can focus on the bigger picture.

 OKR PLanning: Secrets To Success